-There is a natural order to the world around us, and to the financial markets as it turns out.
+There is a natural order to the world around us, and to the financial markets as it turns out in this update.
 In both cases, if you mess with it too much, you can get a lot of bad results.
 Thus, we find ourselves in the middle of what many are calling the ‘Great Unwind.’

 The Great Unwind is now the new problem – a self-inflicted wound upon which the history books will have the final say.
 The Fed added more than $8 trillion dollars into the economy from the time the COVID crisis hit until now, so when you see the whipsaw volatility of the markets trying to figure out the road ahead, it’s no wonder risk is coming off.
 In other words, when uncertainty is high, the markets will move lower.
-This is a universal truth about how capital markets work.
+This is a universal truth about how capital markets work no new update there.

 Inflation in-and-of itself is not an automatic bad thing.
 In fact, it is deflation that is the real bad guy in markets and the economy.
 When inflation is raging – like now – the answer is easy.
 You raise interest rates to cool things off and bring prices down and you can keep raising until you get the desired effect.
 In the world of deflation, you can technically only lower interest rates to zero in order to stimulate the economy.
 This is not entirely true, however, as Europe took interest rates negative for a time in the recent past.